dstelljes/luxon-angular/README.md

 This is a collection of date/time pipes for Angular (5+) based on [Luxon][luxon].

-Luxon is a JavaScript library for parsing, formatting, and manipulating dates and times.
-It’s a descendant of [Moment.js][moment], but it differs in a few key ways:

--   Strictness: Moment will ingest pretty much anything that resembles a date.
-Luxon only parses properly formatted values.

--   Immutability: Operations on a Moment instance modify the instance itself.
-Luxon instances (DateTime, Duration, Interval) can’t be mutated; operations return a new object and the original remains unchanged.

--   Scope: Moment handles formatting and internationalization internally.
-Luxon relies on the [Intl API][intl].

-This module is based on a similar project for Moment, [angular2-moment].
-Because Luxon objects are immutable, they’re a nice fit for Angular’s pure-by-default pipes.
-However, luxon-angular can’t achieve feature parity with angular2-moment until Luxon supports [relative time formatting][relative-time], which can’t happen until relative time formatting [is supported natively][relative-time-proposal].

 ## Getting started

 -   Install (making sure Luxon is installed as well):